IvanGiacomoni/Iot-Individual-Assignments/code.md

 ![img](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/images/conversions.png)

 ## Initializing leds and buzzers
-By using this picture, we can use the same logic to **initialize the pins for leds and buzzers** (for more info see [this](https://github.com/IvanGiacomoni/Iot-Individual-Assignments#wiring-of-components), respectively with the *initializeLeds* and the *initializeBuzzers* functions:
+By using this picture, we can use the same logic to **initialize the pins for leds and buzzers**, respectively with the *initializeLeds* and the *initializeBuzzers* functions (for more info see [this](https://github.com/IvanGiacomoni/Iot-Individual-Assignments#wiring-of-components)).
+Below I show the two functions:

 ```
 void initializeLeds(void){